-- Your degree audit will be reviewed by the Office of the Registrar and your academic department.
-After these reviews, you will receive a letter detailing the results of the review and of any outstanding requirements/courses, if any, that may not be completed by the end of the term.
+- Your degree audit will be reviewed by the Office of the Registrar staff and your academic department during the first week of the term.
+After these reviews, you will receive a letter detailing the results of the review, and of any outstanding requirements/courses, if any, that may not be completed by the end of the term.

-- You will receive letters and important notifications regarding graduation activities such as Count Down to Commencement day and the graduation rehearsal and ceremony.
+- You will receive letters, important notifications via your MySSU account, and emails to your SSU email account regarding graduation activities, such as Count Down to Commencement day, cap and gown ordering, and graduation rehearsal and ceremony.

 You will need to check MySSU account to see if there have been any holds placed on your record.
 These holds may be for any number of reasons, some of which are parking tickets, library fines, monies owed the university,etc. These holds need to be cleared by graduation time.